websyncs/skratch/README.md

 ## Examples

-There is nothing needed to create an app with few lines of code.
-It feels more like native but work like react.
+There is nothing more needed to create an app rather than appropriate application of few lines of code.
+It feels more like native but works like react.

 ```js
 import { o, html } from 'skratch';